 rkt - the pod-native container engine

-rkt (pronounced "rock-it") is a CLI for running application containers on Linux. rkt is designed to be secure, composable, and standards-based.
+rkt (pronounced like a "rocket") is a CLI for running application containers on Linux. rkt is designed to be secure, composable, and standards-based.

 Some of rkt's key features and goals include: